Our Services

 They are not risk-free — no menstrual product is — but serious complications are rare when proper care is followed.

 Listen to your body.
 If something feels off, don't ignore it.
-Use available tools like an Abnormal vaginal discharge symptom checker to understand what might be happening, and most importantly, speak to a doctor if you have concerns about infection, severe pain, or any potentially life-threatening symptoms.
+Tools like our Abnormal vaginal discharge symptom checker can help guide you toward the right next steps, and most importantly, speak to a doctor if you have concerns about infection, severe pain, or any potentially life-threatening symptoms.

 With the right habits, menstrual cups can be a safe and empowering part of your menstrual health routine.